sourabh-bhatt/eCommerce-website/README.md

 # E-Commerce Website

 Welcome to my E-Commerce website project.
-This web application was developed as part of the `TotalityCorp Frontend Challenge`.
 It is an intermediate-level e-commerce website built using React.js and Tailwind CSS.

 ## Challenge Overview